lubeda/EsphoMaTrix/README.md

 ## local trigger

 There is a trigger available to do some local magic.
-The trigger ```on_next_screen``` is triggered every time a new screen is displayed (so doesn't trigger on the clock display!!).
+The trigger ```on_next_screen``` is triggered every time a new screen is displayed (it doesn't trigger on the clock/date display!!).
 In lambda's you can use two local string variables:

 **x (Name of the icon, std::string):** value to use in lamba